strvcom/template-react-native-expo/README.md

 - `babel-plugin-transform-remove-console` to remove console logs in production
 - `react-native-reanimated/plugin` to support Reanimated 2

-### Debugging - Flipper
+### Debugging - Expo Dev Plugins

-Flipper is a default React Native debugging tool that monitors crashes, console, network and more.
-It is easily extensible with plugins.
-In Expo, it can be enabled via `expo-build-properties` plugin.

-> previously `expo-community-flipper` plugin was needed
+Flipper was removed from React Native, therefore Expo dev plugins are started to fill the gap since SDK 50.
+All plugins are listed in this [repository](https://github.com/expo/dev-plugins?tab=readme-ov-file#awesome-plugins)

-Flipper plugins included in the template:
+Dev plugins included in the template:

-- [React Navigation](https://reactnavigation.org/docs/devtools/) - to see navigation state, history, and params passed to screens
+- [React Navigation](https://docs.expo.dev/debugging/devtools-plugins/#react-navigation) - to see navigation state, history, and params passed to screens
-- [Zustand](https://github.com/cmdominguez/react-native-flipper-zustand) - to see Zustand store (TODO: await support for Zustand v4 [typescript support](https://github.com/cmdominguez/react-native-flipper-zustand/issues/3) to remove ts-nocheck for `useRootStore`)
-- [MMKV](https://github.com/muchobien/flipper-plugin-react-native-mmkv) - to see MMKV store
+- [MMKV](https://github.com/expo/dev-plugins/blob/main/apps/example/src/app/react-native-mmkv/index.tsx) - to see MMKV store

 Not included but useful: